 The purpose of the Shaw Historical Library is to contribute to a deepened appreciation for the “Land of Lakes” area and its people.
 The Land of Lakes is generally defined as the geographical area of south-central and southeastern Oregon, northeastern California, and northwestern Nevada.

-The Shaw Historical Library attempts to achieve its purpose by serving as a depository for historical and scientific books, works of art, maps, photographic collections, personal and family papers and organizational records relating to the area.
+The Shaw Historical Library attempts to achieve its purpose by serving as the repository for historical and scientific books, works of art, maps, photographs, and personal and organizational documents related to the area.

 Types of Materials We Archive

 Since the Library was founded in 1983, the majority of the library’s collections have come from donations by library patrons and other people with ties to the “Land of Lakes”.
 The Shaw Historical Library welcomes these donations and works to preserve and share these materials with scholars, researchers, and other patrons.

 The Shaw collects materials in the following categories: